richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ## Introduction

 The overarching aim of the project is to map the understorey vegetation communities of rural areas in the Australian Capital Territory.
 To this end, the specific objectives include: <br>
-a, discriminating between exotic, native and native high diversity grassland <br>
+- discriminating between exotic, native and native high diversity grassland <br>

 b, discriminating between C3 and C4 exotic grasses <br>